 Bulgaria, Croatia,Czech Republic, Estonia, Hungary, Latvia, Lithuania, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, Turkey

 Under some circumstances, students may receive additional funding.
 Please see 'Erasmus+ Top-ups' and 'Students with special needs'.

-The Erasmus+ Programme aims to promote sustainable travel, as well as inclusive opportunities for international mobility.
-Under certain conditions, students can therefore receive an Erasmus+ Top-up, an extra amount on top of their normal Erasmus+ Grant.
+The Erasmus+ Programme aims to promote sustainable travel and inclusive opportunities for international mobility.
+Under certain conditions students can therefore receive an Erasmus+ Top-up, an extra amount on top of their normal Erasmus+ Grant.

 Green Travel Top-up

 The Erasmus+ Green Travel Top-up consists of a one-time payment of € 50,- which will be added to your first Erasmus Grant payment.
 You are eligible if: